tmssoftware/TMS-FlexCel.NET-demos/csharp/VS2013/netframework/Modules/20.Reports/75.Charts With Dynamic Series/README.md

 ## Concepts

-- How to use [swap series](https://doc.tmssoftware.com/flexcel/net/guides/reports-tag-reference.html#swap-series)\> to create a chart with a series per row, as explained in [Creating charts with dynamic series](xref:ReportsDesignerGuide#creating-charts-with-dynamic-series).
+- How to use [swap series](https://doc.tmssoftware.com/flexcel/net/guides/reports-tag-reference.html#swap-series) to create a chart with a series per row, as explained in [Creating charts with dynamic series](xref:ReportsDesignerGuide#creating-charts-with-dynamic-series).

-- To use <#swap series> in an embedded chart, you name the chart with a name containing <#swap series>.The tag will be removed from the final chart name.
-To use <#swap series> in a chart sheet, you write it on the sheet name.
+- To use &lt;#swap series> in an embedded chart, you name the chart with a name containing &lt;#swap series>.The tag will be removed from the final chart name.
+To use &lt;#swap series> in a chart sheet, you write it on the sheet name.
 And again, the tag will be removed from the final sheet name.

 - How to use the [FlexCelReport.CustomizeChart](https://doc.tmssoftware.com/flexcel/net/api/FlexCel.Report/FlexCelReport/CustomizeChart.html) event to further customize the chart.